farhaanshareef/MetaMaskWalletAutomation/README.md

 # MetaMaskWalletAutomation
-This repository provides explanations of the automation of the MetaMask wallet with Selenium Webdriver with Page Object Pattern.
+This repository provides explanations of the automation of the MetaMask wallet with Selenium Webdriver with Page Object Model Pattern.

 ## What is MetaMask?